Eötvös Loránd University MA in English Studies

 Career Outcomes : Graduates of this program have potential career paths in various fields, including education, publishing, journalism, and cultural management.
 The skills developed here can also prepare you for roles in research, media, and communications.

-English is the lingua franca, the most important language for communication in the globalized 21st century.
-It is a fact of life that everywhere experts are needed who not only speak English correctly but who are also familiar with the societies and cultures of those countries where English is the first language.
+English is the lingua franca, the most important language for communication in the globalised 21st century.
+It is a fact of life that everywhere experts are needed who not only speak English correctly, but who are also familiar with the societies and cultures of those countries where English is the first language.
 Experience has shown that an extraordinarily large number of employers seek experts with not merely an excellent command of the language, but also with the ability to make good use of their knowledge of the English-speaking world.
 The transmission of such cultural knowledge is the foundation of this program.

-In this program, students become proficient in understanding and producing academic and media-oriented publications in the fields of English literature, socio-cultural history of the English language-based cultures (especially Great Britain, Ireland, Canada, and Australia), applied and theoretical linguistics, mediating in English and their native language in specialized cultural, economic and political areas, teaching and transmitting knowledge concerning English literature and linguistics, and English language-based cultures and societies.
+In this program, students become proficient in understanding and producing academic and media-oriented publications in the fields of English literature, socio-cultural history of the English language-based cultures (especially Great Britain, Ireland, Canada and Australia), applied and theoretical linguistics, mediating in English and their native language in specialised cultural, economic and political areas, teaching and transmitting knowledge concerning English literature and linguistics, and English language-based cultures and societies.